Skip to main content

 1. Plickers

 Plickers is a real-time assessment tool and is both an online tool and a classroom tool.
-It lets your students share their thoughts in a glance, anonymously.
+It lets your students share their thoughts at a glance, anonymously.
 You can see if your students understand your lesson topics.
 All students get to answer the questions, which makes them participate more.

 Using Plickers requires the Plickers app and the Plickers cards.
 Go to the website to get them.

-You ask a multiple choice question and the students answer it by showing the cards.
+You ask a multiple-choice question, and the students answer it by showing the cards.
 The questions you ask must be inserted on the Plickers website.
-Each side of a card represents a question letter (A,B,C or D).
-When all cards are raised, you can simply scan the card with the Plickers app and it will show you what your students answered instantly.
+Each side of a card represents a question letter (A, B, C or D).
+When all cards are raised, you can simply scan the card with the Plickers app, which will show you what your students answered instantly.

 2. ClassDojo